oscerd/kamelet-samples/README.md

 - FHIR to Telegram
 - Kafka to Log
 - Kafka to Log with value to key action
+- Kafka to Log with manual commit and Telegram sink
 - Simulation source to AWS Kinesis Firehose
 - Simulation source to AWS SNS
 - Simulation source to AWS SQS